Tradeoffs and Comparison Complexity: Experimental Evidence

+Finally, we repeat the ``errors'' analysis on data from a separate binary choice experiment in \citet{enke_quantifying_2023}, where subjects face incentives that induce risk-neutral preferences over lotteries, which allows us to define objective errors.
+In this data as well, errors are strongly decreasing in the ratio (see Appendix Table \ref{tab:prediction_error}).\\

 \textbf{\textit{Intertemporal Choice}}.
 Participants make binary choices between time-dated payoff streams.
 Each option has up to two payoffs ranging between \$1 and \$40, to be received at delays ranging between the present and 2 years in the future.
-If a participant is selected to win a bonus (1 in 5 chance), we select a decision at random and pay out the chosen payoff stream on the specified dates.
+If a participant is selected to earn a bonus (1 in 5 chance), we select a decision at random and pay out the chosen payoff stream on the specified dates.
 For more details on the design and pre-registration, see Appendix \ref{APP:experiments}.
+In this domain, the CPF ratio takes as input a discount factor $\delta$, which we estimate from the data using a representative agent model (see Appendix \ref{APP:structural_time}).

-Unlike in multiattribute choice, we cannot directly observe choice errors: the definition of an ``error'' depends on the decision-maker's discount function.
-The CPF ratio also depends on this discount function, so we proceed by estimating a representative-agent exponential discount factor $\delta$ from the choice data (monthly $\hat{\delta} = 0.94$).\footnote{We also run analyses in which errors are classified using individually estimated discount factors $\hat{\delta}_i$ with similar results.
-See Appendix Figure \ref{fig:temp_error_indiv} and Table \ref{tab:cpf_error_indiv}.} For details on the specification, see Appendix \ref{APP:structural_time}.
-Importantly, the discounting estimated from our choice data, which involves choices over money, should \textit{not} be interpreted as subjects' ``pure'' time preferences \citep{cohen_measuring_2020}: it could reflect, for instance, access to outside credit or beliefs about repayment risk.
-Rather than identifying time preferences, we are interested in studying which problems are hard given subjects' required rate of return in our experimental setting.
+Figure \ref{subfig:temp_incons} plots the relationship between the CPF ratio and choice inconsistency.
+As in our other domains, the ratio is strongly predictive of choice inconsistency, which is around 5\% of problems with the highest value of the CPF ratio and increases four-fold for problems with the lowest value.
+As figures \ref{subfig:temp_errors} and \ref{subfig:temp_cu} show, the ratio also strongly predicts choice ``errors'' and cognitive uncertainty, where here we classify choices as errors using our estimated discount factor $\hat\delta$; the CPF ratio is similarly predictive of errors classified using individually estimated discount factors $\hat{\delta}_i$ (see Appendix Table \ref{tab:cpf_error_indiv}).\footnote{The discount factor estimated from our choice data, which involves choices over money, should \textit{not} be interpreted as subjects' ``pure'' time preferences \citep{cohen_measuring_2020}: it could reflect, for instance, access to outside credit or beliefs about repayment risk.
+Rather than identifying time preferences, we are interested in studying which problems are hard when subjects face tradeoffs between money and delays.} As in our other domains, all of these relationships persist when controlling for estimated value differences in the comparison (see Appendix Table \ref{tab:cpfregs_global}).\\